CatAnnaDev/Auto-Pet/README.md

 ## Info:

-- Automatically summons and feeds your pet.
+- Automatically summons and feeds your pet. /// Only that work
-- Automatically uses Bracing Force pet buff when using your brooch.
+- Automatically uses Bracing Force pet buff when using your brooch. /// Not since 97 patch

 ---